Royal Typewriter Company: History

 From 1954 to 1964 sales soared from $84.7 million to over $113 million.
 Royal McBee was consistently listed as a Fortune 500 company.

 In December 1957, Royal announced it had just produced its 10 millionth typewriter.
 Congratulations were received from U.S. Secretary of Commerce Sinclair Weeks and the Governor of Connecticut, Abe Ribicoff.

 In December 1964, Litton Industries' stockholders approved the acquisition of Royal McBee.
 The deal became final in March 1965.
 Litton would change the name of Royal McBee back to Royal Typewriter and reorganize the company into five divisions: Royal Typewriter, Roytype Consumer Products, Roytype Supplies, McBee Systems, and RMB.

 October 1966 saw Litton announce plans to acquire the English typewriter producer Imperial, through its Royal Typewriter division.

-In January 1969, Litton Industries further cemented its hold on the typewriter market by purchasing the German typewriter manufacturer, Triumph Adler.
+In January 1969, Litton Industries further cemented its hold on the typewriter market by purchasing the German typewriter manufacturer, Triumph-Adler.
 Almost immediately, the U.S. government filed an anti-trust suit against Litton accusing it of creating a monopoly.
-The FTC ruled in March 1973 that Litton had to divest itself of Triumph Adler.
-Litton appealed and, in a rare reversal, the FTC issued a ruling in April 1975 stating that Litton could keep Triumph Adler.
+The FTC ruled in March 1973 that Litton had to divest itself of Triumph-Adler.
+Litton appealed and, in a rare reversal, the FTC issued a ruling in April 1975 stating that Litton could keep Triumph-Adler.

-In March 1979, Volkswagen, seeking to diversify, announced its intention to acquire a 55% stake in Triumph Adler.
+In March 1979, Volkswagen, seeking to diversify, announced its intention to acquire a 55% stake in Triumph-Adler.
 Included in the deal was Royal Typewriter.

-Sales continued to climb and by 1982 sales in North America of Royal and Triumph Adler totaled over $600 million.
+Sales continued to climb and by 1982 sales in North America of Royal and Triumph-Adler totaled over $600 million.

-In April 1986, Olivetti, the Italian typewriter/computer manufacturer, announced plans to purchase Triumph Adler and Royal from Volkswagen.
+In April 1986, Olivetti, the Italian typewriter/computer manufacturer, announced plans to purchase Triumph-Adler and Royal from Volkswagen.
 For nearly two decades Royal was a part of the Olivetti family.

+By the 1970s and 1980s, the typewriter market matured under the market dominance of large companies from Britain, Europe and the United States.
+Before the advent of daisywheel and electronic machines — Royal as well as the other major manufacturers faced strong competition from typewriters from Asia, including Brother Industries and Silver Seiko Ltd. of Japan.

 In September 2004, Royal became a private American company again.

-Now known as Royal Consumer Information Products Inc., Royal’s product line has evolved to include cash registers, shredders, personal digital assistants (PDAs)/electronic organizers, postal scales, weather stations, and a wide range of original and compatible/remanufactured imaging supplies supporting today’s most popular printers, faxes, and copiers.

 As of 2019, Royal is still introducing new typewriters under the Royal brand name.